CER-REC/BERDI_CIBER/documentation/Architecture/translations.md

 }
 ```

-The JSON files are later flatten at runtime with dot separated key names.
+The JSON files are later flattened at runtime with dot separated key names.
 The dot separated key name is the ID of the language translation message.

 ```json